yingweiwo

 Drug Warnings

-Injections of sodium glutamate should be given with caution to patients with hepatic cirrhosis, impaired renal function, or liver disease not associated with hyperammonemia.
+Monosodium glutamate (MSG) should be administered with caution in patients with cirrhosis, impaired renal function, or liver disease not related to hyperammonemia.

-Food and Environmental Agents: Effect on Breast-Feeding: Monosodium glutamate: None. /from Table 7/
+Food and environmental factors: Effects on breastfeeding: Monosodium glutamate: None. /Excerpt from Table 7/

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.